charlesLoder/hebrew-transliteration/README.md

 - In the Romaniote reading tradition, however, the `ZAYIN` is usually transliterated with `'z'` (really `'ζ'`),
 - but a `ZAYIN` followed by a _dagesh_ is transliterated as `'tz'` (really `'τζ'`)

-Each additional feature consists of 3 parts:
+Each additional feature consists of 4 properties:

 1. `FEATURE` — has three options:
   - `"cluster"` — a `cluster` is any combination of a single character and optionally a *dagesh* and vowel.